 There was a good range of wax caps as well as earthballs and puffballs; the fly agaric was past its best.
 Some of the species found are unique to acid grassland and John spoke about the increasing rarity and importance of 'unimproved' grassland such as that at Troopers Hill for fungi.
 The application of fertiliser to improve grass growth prevents fungi from appearing and even a single application can have an impact for 50 or more years.

 A collection was made for the Justin Smith Foundation.
 John & Doreen are also donating their fee to the Foundation.

-The reports from earlier forays can be seen here we will add the report from today's foray in a few weeks.
+The reports from this and earlier forays can be seen here.
 You can hear Justin talking about fungi and lichens as part of our Audio Trail; see our Troopers Trails page.